Nii Amasah Namoale: Early life and education

-Namoale was born on July 14, 1958.
+Namoale was born on 14 July 1958.
 He hails from La-Accra, a town in the Greater Accra Region of Ghana.
-He completed Ofori Panin Senior High School.
+He schooled at Accra High School and Ofori Panin Senior High School.
 He entered the University of Cape Coast, Ghana and obtained his Master of Philosophy degree in agronomy in 2000.

 Career

 Namoale is an Agronomist by profession.
 He has worked as the assistant director in the Ministry of Food & Agriculture.